by Ray Bradbury

 In A Nutshell

-Fahrenheit 451 tells the story of a futuristic world in which books are banned and burned, TV is everyone’s drug of choice, and independent thinking is basically illegal.
-Ray Bradbury first wrote the tale as a short story called “Bright Phoenix” in 1947.
+Ray Bradbury first wrote this tale as a short story called “Bright Phoenix” in 1947.
 The work progressed to adolescence as a novella called The Fireman, and finally became a full-grown novel in 1953.
 This was Bradbury’s first Big Important Serious Work, though he was already famous for science fiction stories like his 1950 collection The Martian Chronicles.
 These stories put Bradbury on the map, but Fahrenheit got his name on the literary A list.

 Why Should I Care?

-To the shock of many, Ray Bradbury has argued till the cows come home that Fahrenheit 451 is NOT about government censorship.
-In his mind, the novel is about the potential for TV to replace books, causing us to forget how to think for ourselves.
+To the shock of many, Ray Bradbury has argued till the cows come home that Fahrenheit 451 is NOT about government censorship (no word on whether the cows have made it back yet).
+In his mind, the novel is about the scary potential for TV to replace books, causing us to forget how to think for ourselves.
 Back in 1951 (two years before Fahrenheit was published), Bradbury wrote in a letter to fellow science fiction writer Richard Matheson:

 “Radio has contributed to our ‘growing lack of attention.’ […] This sort of hopscotching existence makes it almost impossible for people, myself included, to sit down and get into a novel again.
 We have become a short story reading people, or, worse than that, a QUICK reading people.” (source)

-Notice that he made this comment over fifty years ago.
-Consider what has changed since 1951.
-Bradbury seems to fear most of all the idea of the speed that technology like the radio and TV offers (making us a “QUICK reading people”).
-We wonder what Bradbury thinks of our Facebooked, MySpaced, Twittered, iPaded world today.
+Notice that he made this comment over sixty years ago.
+Consider what has changed since 1951: Pretty much everything.
+More than anything, Bradbury seems to fear the speed that technology like the radio and TV offers.
+We wonder what Bradbury thinks of our world today, what with the Internet, smartphones, and Facebook reigning supreme.
 One could say his fears have come true: we read at lightning-fast speed.

 Clearly, reading in print and on the Internet are different.
 On paper, text has a predetermined beginning, middle and end, where readers focus for a sustained period on one author’s vision.
 On the Internet, readers skate through cyberspace at will and, in effect, compose their own beginnings, middles and ends. (source)